emer/axon/README.md

 * `Inet = Gbar.E * Ge * (Erev.E - Vm) + Gbar.I * Gi * (Erev.I - Vm) + Gbar.L * (Erev.L - Vm) + Gbar.K * Gk * (Erev.K - Vm)`
     + `// Gbar.E = 1, I = 1, L = 0.2, K = 1; Erev.E = 1, L = 0.3, I = 0.1, K = 0.1`
     + See [google sheet](https://docs.google.com/spreadsheets/d/1jn-NcXY4-y3pOw6inFOgPYlaQodrGIjcsAWkiD9f1FQ/edit?usp=sharing) for conversions from biological values to normalized units used in model.
-* `Vm += (Inet + Gbar.L * ExpSlope * Exp((Vm-Thr) / ExpSlope)) / VmTau`
+* `Vm += (Inet + Gbar.L * ExpSlope * Exp((Vm-Thr) / ExpSlope)) / VmC`
-    + `// VmTau = 2.81 (capacitance); ExpSlope = 0.02 (2 mV biological)`
+    + `// VmC = 2.81 (capacitance); ExpSlope = 0.02 (2 mV biological)`

 In the Axon implementation, 2 smaller steps are taken in integrating the `Vm` (i.e., .5 msec resolution), and a midpoint value is used in computing the exponential factor, to avoid numerical instability while maintaining a 1 msec overall update rate.

 If the neuron has just spiked within the `Tr` refractory time window (3 msec default), then `Vm` just decays toward a refractory potential `VmR` (0.3 = rest potential) with a time constant of `RTau` (1.6667 msec), with the last step constrained to reach `VmR` exactly.

-`VmDend` is updated in the same way as `Vm`, except that the exponential term is muted by an additional factor of `GbarExp` (0.2), and it is still updated by conductances during the refractory period, with an additional leak conductance of `GbarR` (3) added to drive the potential downward toward the resting potential.
+`VmDend` is updated in the same way as `Vm`, except that the exponential term is muted by an additional factor of `GExp` (0.2), and it is still updated by conductances during the refractory period, with an additional leak conductance of `GR` (3) added to drive the potential downward toward the resting potential.
 Thus, consistent with detailed compartmental models and electrophysiological data, `VmDend` exhibits more sustained depolarization, which keeps the NMDA and GABA-B currents more stabily activated, as shown in the [Appendix: Dendritic Dynamics](#appendix-dendritic-dynamics).

 `VmDend` also has an additional contribution from the `SSGi` slow-spiking inhibition (`2 * SSGi` by default), reflecting the fact that the SST+ neurons target the distal dendrites.
 This is important functionally to counter a positive feedback loop from NMDA channels, as discussed here: [FS-FFFB](fsfffb).